 Figure 1.
 Schematic diagram of the steps involved in glycopeptides analysis

-Currently glycopeptides analysis commonly employs a bottom-up approach.
-This method typically involves a combination of specific enzymatic proteolysis followed by fractionation of glycopeptides by affinity chromatography or liquid chromatography and eventually glycopeptide analysis by mass spectrometry.
+The analysis employs a bottom-up approach.
+This method typically presents a combination of specific enzymatic proteolysis followed by fractionation of glycopeptides via affinity chromatography or liquid chromatography and eventually identified through mass spectrometry.

 Sample Enrichment of glycopeptides is a crucial step before acquiring useful data for glycopeptide analysis.
 Usually an antibody is used to recognize the protein of interest if just one glycoprotein is to be analyzed.
 Lectin affinity chromatography is used to select for a group of proteins that are glycosylated.
-More recently, hydrophilic interaction liquid chromatography (HILIC) is a very advantageous approach used for the glycopeptide enrichment.
+More recently, hydrophilic interaction liquid chromatography (HILIC) were introduced as a novel approach used for the glycopeptide enrichment.

 Figure 2.
 HILIC separation of glycopeptides with the same peptide backbone

 Glycopeptides analysis often uses on-line separation and enrichment in addition to the off-line separation methods.
-LC-MS separation of glycopeptides with reverse phase columns is the most widely adopted pre-MS separation method.
-HILIC columns are also becoming more commonly used as well.
-Reverse phase columns typically separate the glycopeptides based on the peptide portion, although most of the glycoforms containing the same peptide sequence co-elute.
+LC-MS separation of glycopeptides with reverse phase columns is the most widely adopted pre-MS separation procedure as well as HILIC columns method.
+Reverse phase columns typically separate the glycopeptides based on the peptide portion, although glycoforms would contain the same peptide sequence co-elute.
 This co-elution can be an advantage, in terms of data analysis, because all the glycoforms of a given glycopeptide are easier to find in the data set.
-However, co-elution is also disadvantageous in that abundant glycoforms can suppress the signals of lesser abundant species.
-HILIC columns provide an alternative separation strategy in that the glycoforms interact with the hydrophilic column; thus, the glycoforms for a given peptide are more readily separated.
+However, co-elution is also a disturbance that abundant glycoforms might suppress the signals of less abundant species.
+HILIC columns provide an alternative separation strategy in which the glycoforms interact with the hydrophilic column; thus, the glycoforms for a given peptide are more readily separated.
 Graphitized carbon column can be used to separate glycopeptides isomers.

 As one of the leading companies in the omics field with over years of experience in omics study, Creative Proteomics provides glycomics analysis service customized to your needs.
 Contact us to discuss your project.